 IMPORTANT NOTES FOR INTERNATIONAL APPLICANTS

-After receiving notification of acceptance to Mason Law, to transfer F-1 immigration status, the international applicant must submit the following forms and documents directly to George Mason University’s Office of International Programs and Services (OIPS) as soon as possible:
+After receiving notification of acceptance to Scalia Law, to transfer F-1 immigration status, the international applicant must submit the following forms and documents directly to George Mason University’s Office of International Programs and Services (OIPS) as soon as possible:

 International Certification of Financial Responsibility